ProgrammerAL/Presentations-2025/boston-code-camp-38/csharp-pit-of-success/presentation.md

 - Some build on each other
 - Your call to use or not
-- Don't yell at me
+- More work, added safety

 ---